JackB296/JackB296/README.md

 🏭 Building production software for manufacturing, ERP, QA, SCADA, and database-driven systems <br />

 ⚙️ Experience integrating systems such as Cin7 Core ERP, SafetyChain QA, Ignition SCADA, Canvas LMS, and PostgreSQL <br />

+🧠 I love learning new things, working with unfamiliar systems, and quickly getting up to speed on new tools, codebases, and technologies <br />

 📊 Migrated PLC tag storage from SQLite to PostgreSQL and helped visualize 200+ Ignition tags across 10+ production machines <br />